wp-plugins/add-meta-tags/readme.txt

 1. `amt_content_keywords()` : prints a comma-delimited list of the content's keywords as generated by Add-Meta-Tags.
 1. `amt_metadata_head()` : prints the full metadata for the head area as generated by Add-Meta-Tags.
 1. `amt_metadata_footer()` : prints the full metadata for the head area as generated by Add-Meta-Tags.

+= Theme Requirements =

+Add-Meta-Tags uses the `wp_head` and `wp_footer` action hooks to embed metadata to the HTML HEAD and the HTML BODY.
+Therefore, it is essential that your theme includes these two action hooks in its templates.

 **More**